Summer is here and it’s time to have fun and relax.

 It’s also a time to recharge batteries and refresh the heart and mind with inspiring ideas.

-One of my favourite ways to do this is to read on the beach while soaking up the sun.
+One of my favorite ways to do this is to read “inspiring books for teachers” on the beach while soaking up the sun.
 Here are my five choices for an inspiring summer.

 This ebook helps you integrate mlearning with its unique design: